cabforum/servercert/docs/BR.md

 5. The Public Key corresponds to an industry-demonstrated weak Private Key.
 For requests submitted on or after November 15, 2024, at least the following precautions SHALL be implemented:
    1. In the case of Debian weak keys vulnerability (<https://wiki.debian.org/SSLkeys>), the CA SHALL reject all keys found at <https://github.com/cabforum/Debian-weak-keys/> for each key type (e.g. RSA, ECDSA) and size listed in the repository.
 For all other keys meeting the requirements of [Section 6.1.5](#615-key-sizes), with the exception of RSA key sizes greater than 8192 bits, the CA SHALL reject Debian weak keys.
    2. In the case of ROCA vulnerability, the CA SHALL reject keys identified by the tools available at <https://github.com/crocs-muni/roca> or equivalent.
-   3. In the case of Close Primes vulnerability (<https://fermatattack.secvuln.info/>), the CA SHALL reject weak keys which can be factored within 100 rounds using Fermat’s factorization method.
+   3. In the case of Close Primes vulnerability (<https://fermatattack.secvuln.info/>), the CA SHALL reject weak keys which can be factored within 100 rounds using Fermat's factorization method.

     Suggested tools for checking for weak keys can be found here: <https://cabforum.org/resources/tools/>